Tai-Min/Statek-UAV/catkin_ws/src/statek_config/README.md

-# statek_description
+# statek_config
-Package with Statek's robot description files.
+Package with Statek's config and robot description files.
 * **urdf**
   * **statek.urdf** Statek's robot description file used for Gazebo and Rviz.